Immunophenotyping in ALL

 CD7, CD5, CD3, Cytoplasmic, and surface IgM NEGATIVE

 CD19, CD22, and CD79a are all expressed in B lymphoblasts.
-While CD3 and CD7 are expressed by developing T Cells.
-Thus, our patient is diagnosed with B Cell Acute Lymphoblastic Leukemia (ALL).
+At the same time, CD3 and CD7 are expressed by developing T Cells.
+Thus, our patient is diagnosed with B-cell acute Lymphoblastic Leukemia (ALL).
 Further, the patient's leukemic cells are not yet expressing IgM, the first immunoglobulin synthesized on the cell surface of developing B Cells, further identifying the cells as very early blasts.
 Thus, the patient is diagnosed with Precursor ALL, one of the most common forms of childhood leukemia.